The Complete Guide

 6. A Stable Job Market

-With the aging baby boomer population developing chronic diseases that affect the heart, and the senior population set to double by the year 2060, there will be an increase in demands for EKG technicians.
+With the aging baby boomer population developing chronic diseases that affect the heart, and the senior population set to double by the year 2060, there will be an increase in demand for EKG technicians ensuring a stable job market with 7% more opportunities in the field.

 7. Opportunities for Advancement